 Not so coincidentally, Elizabeth begins to have tummy aches, so they call in Dr. Pearson (Christopher Lee, in a clear career nadir), who happens to be well-versed in curse-ology.
 He explains that she’s been cursed by a vengeful spirit that lives in the sea (Spongebob Squarepants?).
 Soon, bodies begin falling right and left (including, of course, poor Mletch), and somewhere in between, Elizabeth battles the slow-moving sea monster, whose incessant wheezing seems to be a clear sign of exercise-induced asthma.

-From the poor creature design to the half-assed script to Harrison’s hammy sitcom acting (made up for partially by her gratuitious topless bathtub scene; God bless America) to the overwrought musical score, Curse III is just plain bad, although it has its share of MST3K potential.
+From the poor creature design to the half-assed script to Harrison’s hammy sitcom acting to the overwrought musical score, Curse III is just plain bad, although it has its share of MST3K potential.
 Like, why the hell does a supernatural clawed sea monster need a machete?
 In typical cheesy horror fashion, the monster is an unstoppable killing machine until it comes time to kill the heroine, at which point it turns into a bumbling Stooge.
 Apparently, all you need to do to break a curse is a measly lantern.

 The black characters meanwhile are typical, ranging from nameless servants and tribesmen to thankless sidekicks (R.I.P.
 Miletch) to evil voodoo-types who get what’s coming to them.
 Anyone who watches this film can consider themselves cursed.